rust-lang/project-const-generics/design-docs/anon-const-substs.md

 Discussed in the following meetings: [2021.02.09](../meetings/2021.02.09-lazy-norm.md), [2021.02.16](../meetings/2021.02.16-lazy-norm.md), [2021.03.09](../meetings/2021.03.09-unused-substs-impl.md)

-A solution has been found and is currently getting implemented in [#87280](https://github.com/rust-lang/rust/pull/87280)
+A potential solution has been merged with [#87280](https://github.com/rust-lang/rust/pull/87280) and reverted in [#92805](https://github.com/rust-lang/rust/pull/92805) as the required changes negatively impacted large parts of the compiler, even these unrelated to const generics.
+A potentially nicer solution would be to forbid all parameters which aren't explicitly mentioned by anonymous constants.
+It isn't yet clear how to best implement this.

 ### Consts in where bounds can reference themselves